bitrise-steplib/steps-errcheck/README.md

 # Errcheck

-Check for unchecked errors in go program
+Check for unchecked errors in Go program

 ## How to use this Step